 6.3.2 High-level Description

 When a S-NSSAI of HPLMN is subject to counting, this is indicated in Subscription Information.
+It indicates to the NSSF which S-NSSAIs subject to quota management has been freshly requested so the NSSF knows which S-NSSAI subject to quota management counter to update.
+When the Allowed NSSAI is determined and the AMF is informed by the NSSF of the Allowed NSSAI, it is assumed the related counters in the NSSF reliable storage has been successfully updated for all applicable S-NSSAIs subject to quota management.

 If a S-NSSAI of the HPLMN is marked for counting, then